The Wongery

 For example, if you write a novel that includes the words to a common prayer to your Deity, you can not restrict others in their use of the same prayer in different works.
 In this instance, the prayer itself is a part of the setting, and therefore must be free.
 If you write a novel in which a character speaks a love poem to his wife, you can retain the rights to the love poem because it is a feature of your novel without being a feature of the setting.

 I can see all sorts of problems with this in practice.
 There's no rigorous definition of what counts as part of the setting for license purposes and what doesn't.
 Even the given example of the love poem strikes me as iffy—it could be argued that the character's speaking the love poem to his wife was an event in the setting, and therefore the love poem itself should be Open Setting Content.
 It seems to me that under the terms of the Open Setting License, someone could just rewrite a novel released under the license, copying exactly all the events, characters, and dialogue but rewording the (non-dialogue) text, and arguing that all the events, characters, and dialogue of the novel are in-setting materials and therefore Open Setting Content and fair game for reuse.
-Granted, one could also do this under the Creative Common License, but the Open Setting License seems to have been expressly intended to prevent this sort of thing, and it... doesn't.
+Granted, one could also do this under the Creative Commons License, but the Open Setting License seems to have been expressly intended to prevent this sort of thing, and it... doesn't.
 Furthermore, nothing in principle would stop someone from writing another novel that flatly contradicts an existing novel and/or the material on the website, therefore producing two incompatible versions of the setting that are both released under the Open Setting Content.
 I'm not sure this is really a problem, but I'm also not sure that it's something Modrobene anticipated.
 (For the record, I am fully aware that other writers can produce material about worlds of the Central Wongery that contradicts the material on the site, but I think the distinction between Wongery canon and non-canon renders that unproblematic, or at least less problematic.
 (We explicitly say that you don't have to follow canon in your own works, though of course under the licensing terms that would have been true even if we didn't explicitly say so.)
 The Theonosis website recognizes no such distinction.)

 Moreover, at least one page says that "[p]art of the OSL requires that all Open Setting Content be dual-licensed as Creative Commons", so...
 I'm not sure what the Open Setting License adds?
 (Granted, other pages seem to contradict this and impose more of a separation between the two licenses, but the page quoted above seems to be the most recent, so perhaps Modrobene's idea of the interaction between the licenses evolved over time and this is what it landed on.)
 Actually, the site says that "[a]ll Theonosis content must be released under the Creative Commons [BY-SA] license with the stipulation that individual credit need not be given" (emphasis added), which...
 I don't think is actually compatible with the terms of the Creative Commons license, so I don't think that even legally works.
 The Open Setting License itself includes a similar clause, explicitly stating that users "do not have to give credit to the Contributor(s) who created any element of Open Setting Content".
 The site on one page defends this as "[a] practical matter, as it would be difficult to decipher which users added which pieces of content", but still this... isn't great; I'd think many contributors might not be happy about not being personally credited for their work.
 (This "practical matter" was a solved problem anyway; Wikipedia has a similar issue of multiple contributors to articles, and manages to address the attribution issue without trying to add additional stipulations to the Creative Commons license.
 Though, to be fair, I guess come to think of it it's not exactly the same problem; Wikipedia was only trying to cover attribution of wiki articles and didn't anticipate novels and other written works being written based on them.)
 Well, like I said, the Open Setting License was an interesting idea, but in practice I don't think it really accomplishes anything that the Creative Commons license doesn't already do better.
 Still, I don't want to be too harsh here (although it may be too late for that); I may have some reservations about the implementation of the Open Setting License, but I applaud Modrobene's intent to release the setting under an open license for other people to use.